-How we test grills: a behind the scenes look at H&G's grill tests
+How we test grills – a behind-the-scenes look at Homes & Gardens' grill tests

 Here's every step of how we test grills, from market research, unboxing, grilling and cleaning

 Grills are a backyard essential.
-No matter if you're a veteran pitmaster or a total novice, almost anyone with a back yard will want a good grill for catering to their family and friends.
+It doesn't matter if you're a barbecue obsessive or a complete newbie.
+Anyone with a backyard – or even just a deck or balcony – will want the best grill to feed their family and friends.

-Instead, we test every grill we feature.
-This is a breakdown of every step how we test grills so you know exactly how we come to our conclusions.
+That's why we test every grill we can get our hands on.
+This is a breakdown of every step of how we test grills so you know exactly how we come to our conclusions.
 From building to cooking to cleaning, this is how we assess the best smokers, charcoal, and gas grills, and our rundown of the very best grills you can buy.

 How we test grills